trivago/cluecumber/README.md

 # Example project

-You can test the complete flow and POM configuration by checking out the [Cucable example project](example-project).
+You can test the complete flow and POM configuration by checking out the [Cluecumber example project](example-project).

 # Additional Information